 • Significantly, provisions are likely to undermine the key principles of the child protection framework, like the 1989 Children’s Act by giving the Home Secretary the power to provide accommodation and other forms of support to separated children.

 • According to the Refugee Council’s impact assessment, between 13,089 and 14,935 unaccompanied children and between 26,483 and 30,218 children with family members will have their asylum claims deemed inadmissible.
-It is difficult to see how the Home Secretary can fulfill her duties to safeguard and promote the welfare of children, i.e. s55 Borders, Citizenship and Immigration Act 2009 duty in the context of such draconian and regressive rules being introduced.
+It is difficult to see how the Home Secretary can fulfil her duties to safeguard and promote the welfare of children, i.e. s55 Borders, Citizenship and Immigration Act 2009 duty in the context of such draconian and regressive rules being introduced.

 • In total, between £10.1bn and £11bn will have been spent on detaining and accommodating people impacted by the Bill.